Taals

 Bols

-1Dhin2Dhin3Dha-ge4Tirakita5Tu6Na7Kat-ta8Dha-ge9Tirakita10Dhi11Na12—Open, expansive cycle of 12 matras — gives space for alaap and slow elaboration.
-The 'Dha-ge Tirakita' opening is unmistakable.
+1Dhin2Dhin3Dha-ge4Tirkit5Tu6Na7Kat8Ta9Dha-ge10Tirkit11Dhi12NaOpen, expansive cycle of 12 matras — gives space for alaap and slow elaboration.
+The 'Dha-ge Tirkit' opening is unmistakable.

 In kirtanVilambit khayal and slow shabad-khayal.
 Common in dhrupad-style kirtan on jori and pakhawaj when sped up.